 Corneal Transplant

-The corneal transplant procedure has evolved over the last century; and today, it is safely and routinely performed as an outpatient procedure on thousands of patients each year, by experienced cornea specialists, like Dr. John Goosey.
-The procedure has various forms, which are utilized based on the patient’s particular disease.
-One of the most exciting innovations in corneal transplantation is a technique called DSAEK.
+The corneal transplant procedure has evolved over the last century and is now routinely performed as an outpatient procedure.
+Thousands of patients benefit each year from this procedure, performed by experienced cornea specialistslike Dr. John Goosey.
+The corneal transplant comes in various forms, with specific techniques tailored to patient’s disease.
+One exciting innovation in corneal transplantation is the DSAEK technique, which offers more precise and effective outcomes.

-Before we dive deeper into corneal transplantation, it was once said, ‘The eyes are the window of the soul’.
-Leonardo da Vinci was fascinated by the dynamics of vision, and considered sight “the best and most noble” of our senses.
-While da Vinci’s philosophy may be intuitively correct, it is an anatomical fact that the cornea is the window of the eye.
+Before sharing more details about the procedure, it’s important to note that Lonardo da Vinci famously said, ‘The eyes are the window of the soul’, da Vinci was fascinated by the dynamics of vision, and considered sight “the best and most noble” of our senses.
+Anatomically speaking, the cornea is the window to the eye, and when it becomes damaged, a corneal transplant is often needed to restore vision.

-The cornea is analogous to a clear watch crystal or window on the front surface of the eye.
-Light must pass through the cornea before the incredibly complex and miraculous visual process can occur.
-When the cornea is structurally altered by trauma or certain diseases, it becomes cloudy and often, vision is impaired.
-In such cases a corneal transplant is needed to restore sight.
+The cornea is the transparent, protective layer at the front of the eye.
+Light passes through the cornea before the visual process can occur.
+When the cornea is altered by trauma or disease, it becomes cloudy, leading to impaired vision.
+In such cases, a corneal transplant is necessary to replace the damaged tissue with a clear donor cornea, helping restore sight.

 The corneal transplant procedure is used to visually rehabilitate patients with Fuchs’ Endothelial Dystrophy and psuedophakic bullous keratopathy in a fraction of the time required by the older, more conventional corneal transplant procedure known as PKP.
 Other exciting innovations also have occurred in ALK (anterior lamellar keratoplasty).
 ALK is used to visually rehabilitate patients with keratoconus, corneal scars, and mal shaped corneas following RK or LASIK surgery.
 The beauty of this procedure is that the patients can be rehabilitated with no fear of corneal endothelial graft rejection.